goatdev7/e-store/README.md

 ### Frontend
 - React: For building the user interface.
-- Next: Utilizing the power of Next.js to make the prject SEO friendly
+- Next: Utilizing the power of Next.js to make the project SEO friendly

 ## Features

 - Backend: Fully functional GraphQL API for handling data operations.
 - Frontend: Interactive React UI to consume the API.
 - Modular and extensible design to support additional functionality.
+- Digital Asset Management: Integrated with Cloudinary for managing images and media

 ## Contributing